“Stay in school,” they said.

 Why the hell do they say that?
 It’s a lie.
 It fucks up our expectations.
 They teach us not to lie about stealing candy yet it’s okay for them to lie about life.

 Instead, they should be saying “work hard in school and statistically you are most likely to graduate with a bunch of student debt, get a job you don’t like, earn around $39,000 a year, spend 25 years paying off a mortgage for a house that wasn’t your dream home, drive a second hand Corolla and probably have a couple of kids before getting your first divorce.”

-So it’s not the best sales pitch.
+It’s not the best sales pitch.
 But does it need to be?
-100 years ago the parents just told their kids “study hard and you’ll get a good job.”
+100 years ago parents just told their kids “study hard and you’ll get a good job.”
 What happened to that one?
 At least it’s the truth.

 Jack Nicholson was just joking you know.
 We can handle the truth.

 Instead, we all grow up to be bitter and pissed off because we passed all those maths exams and didn’t end up a movie star.

 So here you are.
 25 years old, give or take.
 At the quarter way point, and realising life in the real world isn’t quite what you thought it would be.
 It’s like a bad practical joke, 25 years in the making.
 You’re showing all the quarter life crisis signs, neck deep in quarter life crisis depression, Googling for quarter life crisis books to save you.
 Bad news.
 Nobody’s coming to save you.

 But here’s the good news.